joeylafyatis/pigeons-dbt/README.md

 ## Disclaimer

 This repo does not capture the data collection efforts that were a prerequisite to this work, as the speed at which new data is created has not seemed to immediately warrant it.
-The next iteration of this work will endeavor to create data models that capture player-level match details (such starting line-ups, goals, substitutions, and cards), which may impact the need to further automate data collection.
+The next iteration of this work will endeavor to create data models for player-level match information (such starting line-ups, goals, substitutions, and cards), which may impact the need to further automate data collection.